 Dress Like The Locals

 Want to look Parisian on your weekend trip?
 Plan on doing some shopping while you are abroad to really fit in and literally dress like a local.
-Some of the best souvenirs I’ve taken home from my trips are things I wear, whether it be a cool leather backpack or an awesome pair of pants…but when in Russia, don’t miss out on these 5 souvenirs you should bring back.
+Some of the best souvenirs I’ve taken home from my trips are things I wear, whether it be a cool leather backpack or an awesome pair of pants.

 Learn The Language

 Learning a few key phrases can help you fit in no matter where you are in the world.
 Snag a guidebook and memorize some basic conversations and practice them while you are out and about.
 Even if you aren't perfect with your pronunciation, people will appreciate your attempt to speak their language.

 Think about it: You’ve got a great chance to learn basic Spanish by traveling somewhere like Mexico, where you pretty much have it all — think gorgeous beaches, tasty food, great souvenirs and a language that is pretty easy to learn.

 Quiet Down A Bit

 Americans are notoriously pretty loud…but it’s hard not to get excited when you are traveling around Cambodia, right?
-While you might not be able to fit in with your blonde hair and blue eyes, you can cause less of a stir by quieting down a little bit.
-Be respectful at religious and holy sites and save the loud cheering for a Chinese soccer game.
+While you might not be able to fit in by the way you look, you can cause less of a stir by quieting down a little bit.
+Be especially respectful at religious and holy sites and save the loud cheering for a Chinese soccer game.

 I mean, I never looked like a local while living in China with ILP, but I certainly got know my way around the city and culture (that could totally be you).